7 Arm Workouts for Tighter Triceps & Biceps

-Declare war on underarm flab!
-Getting rid of the so-called “bat wings” and achieving toned upper arms isn’t actually as difficult as you might think.
-Your own body weight is more than sufficient to tighten up arm flab.
-You don’t need much space or even much time to do these 7 effective bodyweight training exercises, at home or wherever you wish!
-So let’s get started — we hope you enjoy your training session.
+Tighten up your triceps!
+Getting rid of the so-called “bat wings” and achieving toned upper arms isn’t actually as difficult as you might think if you’re doing the right arm workouts.
+Your own body weight is more than sufficient to tighten up your triceps and biceps.
+You don’t need much space or even much time to do these 7 effective bodyweight training exercises at home or wherever you wish!

 The plank is an isometric exercise.
 This is a particular type of strength training in which the muscles are tensed, but their length does not change.
 Although all you have to do is maintain the position, the exercise is quite challenging.
 The more you tighten your entire body, the longer you will be able to stay in the plank position.
 So, how many minutes can you hold the plank for?